aeon-toolkit/aeon/docs/getting_started.md

 If installation is required, please see our [installation guide](installation) for installing `aeon`.

-We assume basic familiarity with [scikit-learn](https://scikit-learn.org/stable/index.html) package.
+We assume basic familiarity with the [scikit-learn](https://scikit-learn.org/stable/index.html) package.
 If you are confused, you may want to view [their getting started guides](https://scikit-learn.org/stable/getting_started.html).